Complaints:

 - What is your desired outcome?

-Healthcomplaints.ie provides information on how to make a complaint or give feedback about health and social care services in Ireland.
+Citizens Information provides information on how to make a complaint or give feedback about health and social care services in Ireland.
 This link also provides information on independent advocacy services.

-What happens after you make a formal complaint?
+What happens after you make a formal complaint

 - Your complaint will be reviewed by the complaints officer

 - The complaints officer will acknowledge your complaint within five working days of receiving it.
 They will assess your complaint and identify all the key issues raised.
-The complaints officer will then investigate your case and will keep you informed of progress.
+The complaints officer will then examine your case and will keep you informed of progress.

-- When the complaints officer has completed their investigation, they will write to you outlining the outcome/findings and any recommendations.
-On occasion, the complaints officer may recommend a face-to-face meeting with the healthcare staff involved.
-The complaints officer will organise and attend any such meeting.
+On occasion, the complaints officer may recommend a face-to-face meeting with the healthcare professionals involved.
+The complaints officer will organise and attend the meeting to support you.

 Review Officer